ryancdickson/www.ccadb.org/cas/incident-report.md

 | **Due date** | A date by which the action item will be complete. |
 | **Status** | Describe the status of the action item using either "Ongoing", "Complete", "Delayed", or "Canceled". |

-**Appendix:** The Appendix section is for all supporting data: log files, graphs and charts, etc. In the case of incidents that directly impact certificates, the Appendix MUST include a comma separated listing of certificate details of all affected certificates and include the following fields for each:
+**Appendix:** The Appendix section is for all supporting data: log files, graphs and charts, etc. In the case of incidents that directly impact certificates, the Appendix MUST disclose details related to the affected certificates.

+For incidents affecting less than 10,000 certificates, a CA Owner MUST attach a comma separated listing of certificate details including the following fields for each:

 | Field                           | Description                              |
 |---------------------------------|------------------------------------------|